Gaussian process policy iteration with additive Schwarz acceleration for forward and inverse HJB and mean field game problems: Numerical Experiments

-\textbf{Experiment Results.} Figure~\ref{Numerical results for one dimension.} shows the discretized \(L^2\) errors \(\mathcal{E}(m^k,m^*)\) from \eqref{eq:l2disc}, comparing the \(k\)-th iterate \(m^k\) with the reference \(m^*\) (Figure~\ref{OnedimensionForwardfig1}, computed by the PI method \cite{cacace2021policy}).
-It also displays the reference and recovered fields together with pointwise error contours for \(m\) and \(u\).
-Table~\ref{tableonedimensinLambda} reports the estimates of \(\lambda\) across methods.
-As shown in Figure~\ref{OnedimensionForwardfig4}, the GPPI-AS method converges to the optimal solution in fewer iterations than the unpreconditioned GPPI approach.
-The running time of the GPPI method is 1.648 seconds, whereas the GPPI-AS method achieves a running time of 0.773 seconds.
+\textbf{Experimental Results.} Figure~\ref{fig:numerical_results_one_dimension} shows the discretized \(L^2\) errors \(\mathcal{E}_2(m^{(k)},m^*)\) from \eqref{eq:l2disc}, comparing the \(k\)-th iterate \(m^{(k)}\) with the reference \(m^*\) (Figure~\ref{OnedimensionForwardfig1}, computed by the PI method \cite{cacace2021policy}).
+It also displays the reference and recovered fields together with absolute pointwise error contours for \(m\) and \(u\).
+Table~\ref{tableonedimensionLambda} reports the estimates of \(\lambda\) across methods. {As shown in Figure~\ref{OnedimensionForwardfig4}, the GPPI-AS method reaches a comparable error level in fewer iterations than the GPPI method.
+Specifically, the error curve of GPPI becomes nearly flat after about 16 iterations, whereas GPPI-AS reaches a similar plateau after about 5 iterations.
+The running time of the GPPI method is \(3.749~\mathrm{s}\), while GPPI-AS reduces the running time to \(0.736~\mathrm{s}\).}